Traffic Director overview

 Kubernetes is becoming increasingly popular, but many workloads are deployed to virtual machine (VM) instances.
 Traffic Director solves application networking for these workloads, too; your VM-based workloads easily interoperate with your Kubernetes-based workloads.

-HTTP(S) Load Balancing.
+external Application Load Balancer.
 It is routed to

 Service A in the Kubernetes cluster